 You will have your first wraps of yarn on your little pumpkin!
 Continue wrapping with the same motion down and through your pumpkin pulling tightly on the yarn each time.

 If you find you need to take a break while you are working on a pumpkin, this is where that screwdriver comes in very handy.
-Just wedge the screwdriver down into the hole against the yarn and it will hold the yarn securely in place so it won’t loosen until you are ready to come back and complete your project!
+Just wedge the screwdriver down into the hole against the yarn and it will hold the yarn securely in place so it won’t loosen until you are ready to come back to your project.

 When you think you are finished with your pumpkin, make sure you give it a good look all the way around and add another layer of yarn anyplace you think you may need a little more to cover the styrofoam.
 Finish it off by threading the yarn down beneath the layers of yarn in the middle of the hole in your pumpkin.